-The service had a registered manager, who was present throughout the inspection.
+The service had a registered manager, who was not available during the inspection; however the deputy manager was.
 A registered manager is a person who has registered with the Care Quality Commission to manage the service.
 Like registered providers, they are 'registered persons'.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act and associated Regulations about how the service is run.